foto-sensitive/ovChromaKey/README.md

 Chroma keying is a post-processing technique for making the background of an image transparent,  this applet applies this effect to 360° image and video.
 ## Usage
-Use GUI elements to adjust the threshold of acceptable chroma key value and the tolerance of other colours within the thresholded pixel
+Use GUI elements to adjust the threshold of accepted chroma key value and the tolerance of other colours within the thresholded pixel

 ## Dependencies: